crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 [^notoriginal]: [cf. github](https://github.com/search?q=tdd%20ai&type=repositories).

-If we use a test of a system without implementation as a *prompt*, we can ask the model to deduce it from the test assertions.
+If we use a test of an unimplemented system as a *prompt*, we can ask the model to deduce the implementation from the test itself.

 For example, this is explicit enough for the model to understand what we want: